📖 6 min read

 1. Real human interaction

-You experience natural conversation, interruptions, and real human reactions — closer to an actual interview.
+You experience natural conversation, interruptions, and real human reactions.
+This is closer to an actual interview.

 2. Qualitative feedback